-Bring your dog to a dog park, take him for a run, or get in a good long walk.
-In other words, get him as tired as possible on fireworks day.
-Walk your dog at least an hour before fireworks start, as close to sundown as possible.
+Bring your dog to a dog park, take him for a run or get in a good long walk.
+This mental and physical exercise can help keep your dog calm for the rest of the day.
+Walk your dog at least an hour before dark and before the fireworks start.

 Bring pets inside and shut the windows

 Do not leave dogs in the yard even if they have a dog house.
 And definitely don’t tie them up outside.
-“Pets will do most anything to get away from a frightening situation and the combination of restraint and noise can traumatize them even more,” writes licensed veterinary technician Dione L. Black on the All Creatures Veterinary Hospital blog.
-“They will break tethers, jump through glass windows, and even scale tall fences if necessary.”
+“Pets will do most anything to get away from a frightening situation and the combination of restraint and noise can traumatize them even more,” writes licensed veterinary technician Dione L. Black in an All Creatures Veterinary Hospital blog.
+“They will break tethers, jump through glass windows and even scale tall fences if necessary.”

 If you plan to put your pet in the garage or basement, make sure this option is not new to them.

 “In an ideal situation, you would be home with your pet so you can be there to gauge their needs,” says Lehmann.
 But if you can’t, bringing them inside is the best option.
 Make sure the area is animal-safe and well lit (do not leave dogs in the dark).
 Consider turning on the TV or radio—but not too loud—to drown out the sound of fireworks.